zontd/blog/content/en/posts/StaticSiteGenerators/index.md

 ![mainbranch](mainbranch.png)

-4. Used `git submodule add` command in the themes directory of the newly generated hugo site.
+4. Used `git submodule add` command to clone the site we forked earlier.
+This was done in the themes directory of the newly generated hugo site.

 > You can find a good guide on this [here](https://www.andrewhoog.com/post/git-submodule-for-hugo-themes/).
 It also does a good job explaining why the git submodule needed to be used instead of cloning directly.